Havertown, Pennsylvania

-Havertown is a residential suburban unincorporated community in Haverford Township, Delaware County, Pennsylvania.
+Havertown is a residential suburban unincorporated community in Haverford Township, Pennsylvania, United States.
 It is located approximately 9 miles west of the center of Philadelphia.
 Havertown's ZIP Code is 19083 and "Havertown" is a postal address.
 The name "Havertown" was coined by the U.S. Post Office and came into use on January 1, 1946.
 Before then, each constituent community was known by its local name: Bon Air, Brookline, Penfield, Beechwood, Llanerch, Manoa, Oakmont, Coopertown, and Ardmore.
-Under William Penn's land divisions these communities were part of the Welsh Tract and comprised the area known as Harford, a Welsh contraction of Haverford.
+Under William Penn's land divisions these communities were part of the Welsh Tract.

 History

 Haverford Township was founded by Welsh Quakers in 1681 on land purchased from William Penn.
-The settlers named their new home after Haverfordwest (Hwlffordd), Wales, UK.
+The settlers named their new home after Haverfordwest (Hwlffordd) in Wales.
 The township is home to many historic sites.
 The Grange Estate entertained the Revolutionary War figures George Washington and General Lafayette.
 Nitre Hall, along Karakung (Cobb's) Creek, supplied the United States with over 800,000 pounds of gunpowder during the War of 1812.
 Leedom Hall was the probable home of William Howell, the founder of Haverford Mills, which date from 1688.
 Other Havertown sites listed on the National Register of Historic Places include the Federal School and Lawrence Cabin.
 Coopertown appears as early as 1848 as the first community, and the earliest post office is found at the Spread Eagle Tavern at the junction of the present Eagle and Manoa Roads.
-The Haverford Township Historical Society maintains a "survey" of historic resources notable to the township.
+The Haverford Township Historical Society maintains a survey of historic resources notable to the township.